Infineon/mtb-example-ml-gesture-classification/README.md

 In this example, the firmware reads the data from a motion sensor (BMX160) to detect gestures.
 The data consists of 3-axis orientation data from the accelerometer and 3-axis orientation data from the gyroscope.
 A timer is configured to interrupt at 128 Hz.
 The interrupt handler reads all 6 axes through SPI and signals a task to process the batch of samples when the internal FIFO has 128 new samples.
 It performs an IIR filter and a min-max normalization on 128 samples at a time.
 This processed data is then fed to the inference engine.
 The inference engine outputs the confidence of the gesture for each of the four gesture classes.
 If the confidence passes a certain percent, the gesture is printed to the UART terminal.

-The code example also provides a MTB-ML Configurator tool project file - *design.mtbml*, which points to the pre-trained NN model available in the *pretrained_models* folder.
+The code example also provides a MTB-ML configurator tool project file - *design.mtbml*, which points to the pre-trained NN model available in the *pretrained_models* folder.

 This application uses FreeRTOS.
-There are three tasks in the system - *sensor task*, *NN task* and *control task*.
-They communicate with each other through queues.
-Sensor data is fed to the input queue, and the result is sent to the output queue.
+There is one task in the system - *gesture task*.
+The gesture task pre-processes all data and passes the data to the inference engine.
+FreeRTOS is used so that the code example can be expanded.

 **Figure 2.
 Block diagram**